-Every staff member has voice mail and email.
-To access voice mail, please call the school, 780.778.2446.
-To access email, type the firstname followed by a period then the lastname @ngps.ca (i.e.:john.doe@ngps.ca).
+Every staff member has email.
+To access email, type the firstname followed by a period then the lastname @ngps.ca (i.e. john.doe@ngps.ca).
 The School's general mailbox is hilltop@ngps.ca.
 We aim for a 24 hour turn around.